-Voucher Housing Choice Voucher Program U.S. Department of Housing and Urban Development Office of Public and Indian Housing

-OMB No. 2577-0169 (exp.
-9/30/2010)
+Voucher Housing Choice Voucher Program

+U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB No. 2577-0169 (exp.
+07/31/2022)

 Public Reporting Burden for this collection of information is estimated to average 0.05 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.

-This collection of information is authorized under Section 8 of the U.S. Housing Act of I937 (42 U.S.C.
+This agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless that collection displays a valid OMB control number.
+Assurances of confidentiality are not provided under this collection.
+This collection of information is authorized under Section 8 of the U.S. Housing Act of 1937 (42 U.S.C.
 1437f).
 The information is used to authorize a family to look for an eligible unit and specifies the size of the unit.
 The information also sets forth the family's obligations under the Housing Choice Voucher Program.